BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 The success of ANN is largely due to specialized, complex network architectures in combination with vast training data and compute resources.
 Fig. 2.17 is an extract of "The neural network zoo" published by Fjodor van Veen and Stefan Leijnen on asimovinstitute.org.

+{width=80%}
 ![Fig. 2.17: ANN architectures](images/ANN_architectures.png)

 Neural networks have input cells (yellow), hidden cells (green) and output cells (red).
 The simplest form are feed-forward networks which connect form input cells to output cells.
 We speak of deep (feed forward) networks when there are multiple hidden cells, usually fully-connected.
-Auto Encoders are an interesting variant since they match input cells and output cells, thereby reproducing the input.
+Autoencoders are an interesting variant since they match input cells and output cells, thereby reproducing the input.
 They can be used for anomaly detection and other purposes.
 Recurrent neural networks are an extension in that they introduce loops within the neural network.
 Convolutional neural networks (CNN), particularly used for computer vision, add special-purpose-layers like convolutions and pool for feature extraction tasks.
 Their invention was a major breakthrough in modern AI.
 Large language models (LLM) and diffusion models have even more sophisticated architectures and are capable of performing more complex tasks.